NShan9297/Kickstarter_Analysis/README.md

 ![Parent_Outcomes](https://github.com/NShan9297/kickstarter_analysis/blob/main/Resources/Parent%20Outcomes.png)

-Here we see, that, of all of the campaign data, we have the most data collected for "Theater".
+Here , we see that Louise has provided us with quite a bit of data which should hopefully be reflective of the popultion in an effort to allow for her success.

 The Theater Category was then further analyzed